The Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of Sexually Transmissible Infections and Blood Borne Viruses

 3. Data extraction

-4. Irreversibly de-identified and encrypted health record data (e.g., demographics, tests requested, test results and prescriptions) are extracted from the site and securely transmitted to a central database.
+4. Extracted health record data (e.g., demographics, tests requested, test results and prescriptions) are irreversibly de-identified outside each service and encrypted and securely transmitted to a central database.

 5. Data processing